Configuring a gMSA Account for Applications Manager's SQL Server Database

 • Now check with the installation.

-• If it is successful, on the final installation window, uncheck the option to "Launch Applications Manager service now" and finish the installation.
+• If it is successful, proceed to the final installation window where the "Launch Applications Manager service now" option is disabled.
+Click finish to complete the installation.

 6. Service Configuration: